castrojo/ublue/README.md

 # ublue - Fedora Silverblue for Ubuntu Users

 TLDR: I've been using Ubuntu since 2004, however I want a [modern image based desktop](https://blog.verbum.org/2020/08/22/immutable-%E2%86%92-reprovisionable-anti-hysteresis/).
 Can I have my cake and eat it too?
 This is not a new distribution (whew!), just a different set of defaults and apps scripted up, with a dash of container goodies so can still also use Ubuntu.

-The intended audience are cloud leaning developers who use Linux desktop, the niche of the niche.
+The intended audience are cloud leaning developers who use Linux desktops, the niche of the niche.
 Realistically I don't want to maintain this longer than I have to, this is a crutch that I need and then at some point I'll end up on the default desktop.
 The cloud image I'll need until I retire because old habits die hard and it's good.
 Let's open our minds and do a mashup ...

 ## Scope